schollz/img2gcode/README.md

 <img src=".github/sun.jpg" height=300>
 </p>

-directly into lines to be plotted by Line-us:
+directly into lines to be plotted by Line-us (note that here the x and y coordinates are rotated):

 ![](.github/output.gif)